berkeley-scf/python-bootcamp-2018/README.md

 If you have any questions about the Statistical Computing Facility or getting an account please email trouble@stat.berkeley.edu.
 If you have questions about the bootcamp please don't hesitate to email me.

-We look forward to seeing you this morning.